 It’s a jungle out there.
 Everyone from the world’s largest companies to students in their parents’ basement have put out an app.
 No longer is a “cool” idea enough to survive the pitfalls, threats and competition that lurk around each corner.
 The entire user experience has to be positive starting from the very first entry point - the login.

 In 2016, mobile users are expecting the convenience of the social login.
 They’re exhausted or simply maxed out on usernames and passwords.
 The social login gives users the ability to register on your website or app using their social media credentials from sites like Facebook or LinkedIn.
-Data has shown that 86% of people are bothered by having to create a new login for each website.
+86% of people are bothered by having to create a new login for each website.
 77% say that the social login is a good solution.

 The power is in the simplicity of the social login for the user, but where does the power lie for business owners?
 How does the social login make you a better business?